mssrchapelier/tigre-parser/README.md

 1. Download either `tigreparser-nolib.jar` (recommended; comes with configuration files as resources inside the `.jar` file) or `tigreparser-lean.jar` (if you intend to modify the configuration files).
 2. Download the `.jar` libraries from the `lib` directory.
-3. If using the `lean` version: download the `res` folder and put it in the user working directory (i. e. the one that your application will be run from; or alternatively anywhere else and specify the location of `config.json` through the builder's `setConfigFilePath` method, see below).
+3. If using the `lean` version: download the `res` folder and put it in the working directory (i. e. the one that your application will be run from; or alternatively anywhere else and specify the location of `config.json` through the builder's `setConfigFilePath` method, see below).
 4. Put the application's and the libraries' `.jar` files on the classpath.
 5. Import `com.mssrchapelier.TigreParser.TigreParser`: